NHSDigital/national-document-repository-infrastructure/README.md

 We provide a `makefile` to ensure consistency and provide simplicity.
 It is strongly advised, both when planning and applying Terraform, that this is done via the `makefile`.

-The `make pre-commit` command this will format all Terraform code, and re-create all `README.md` files.
+The `make pre-commit` command will format all Terraform code, and re-create all `README.md` files.
 This should be run before every commit to keep the code base clean.

 ## Using Workspaces